 - Take a trek through the steppe, staying in yurts and riding horseback, to see what life was like as a nomad in rural Mongolia.

 - Attend the biennial World Nomad Games, to see how modern nomads carry on the sporting traditions of their Central Asian ancestors, including horseback riding, falconry, and Kok-Boru, a sport where riders battle for a goat carcass.
-Held in various locations, the next games will be held in Bishkek, Kyrgyzstan.
+Held in various locations, the games in 2018 were held in Kyrgyzstan.
+They are expected to move to Turkey in 2020.

 - Visit the secret underground printing press that Joseph Stalin used to create his propaganda in Tbilisi, Georgia.